 Car rental in China is booming

 Everyone knows that Chinese car industry has seen unprecedented growth in the last decade, car ownership increased significantly, although as of 2013 it was 101 cars per 1000 people, which is very low compared to USA's 800 cars per 1000 people.
-China has a big pollution problem, and the government already limits car ownership in certain big cities, no to mention scarce parking.
-Revenue in car rental market is rising much faster, from 9 billion yuan in 2008 to 34 billion yuan ($5.6 billion) in 2013 —and it is expected to reach 65 billion yuan by 2018 Roland Berger Strategy Consultants.
+China has a big pollution problem, and the government already limits car ownership in certain big cities, not to mention scarce parking.
+Revenue in car rental market is rising much faster, from 9 billion yuan in 2008 to 34 billion yuan ($5.6 billion) in 2013 —and it is expected to reach 65 billion yuan by 2018 according to Roland Berger Strategy Consultants.

 China has more than 13 000 car-rental firms, however the whole industry had a combined fleet size of only 369,000 vehicles in 2013, about 0.4% of the country’s passenger vehicles outstanding.
 Compare this to 1.6% in the U.S. and 2.5% in Japan.

 The industry has two major players, CAR Inc (Owned partially by Hertz Global) and eHi Car.
 Enterprise Holdings, largest car rental company in USA has acquired a 20% stake in EHIC, marking it's entry in China.
 CAR is a bigger company by any metric and also holds larger market share (7% according to Frost Sullivan), while EHIC stood at 2.1% in 2013.
 However, EHIC is growing revenes at a faster rate 50% vs. 30%.
 Both companies are investing heavily to expanding their fleets and number of cities, hence their earnings and cash flow are depressed (although CAR achieved profitability in 2014, with a 12% profit margin).
 Let's look at EHIC financial statements: